WA Tree Recovery - Local Government Grant Program

 The national biosecurity response to Polyphagous shot-hole borer has transitioned to a management phase following a decision by the National Management Group that it is no longer technically feasible to eradicate the pest.

-The Department of Primary Industries and Regional Development (DPIRD) is leading the transition to management in WA to minimise the impact of shot-hole borer on Perth’s tree canopy and help protect the State’s horticultural industries.
+DPIRD is leading the transition to management in WA to minimise the impact of shot-hole borer on Perth’s tree canopy and help protect the State’s horticultural industries and environment.

-Over the next 18 months, DPIRD will work with industry, community and local government partners to build capacity to manage the pest.
+DPIRD is working with industry, community and local government partners to build capacity to manage the pest.

 Have a question or want to report a problem?